open-education-hub/essentials-security/data-representation/index.md

 Generally, we represent data in a suitable format for our specific purpose.

 For example, if we want the most basic way to encode data, the one that computers "think" in, we'll use `Binary`.
-Binary (or Base-2) is a numeric system that only uses two digits - 0 and 1.

-In terms of storage efficiency, we can encode
-`UTF-8` for ASCII text (English and other Western languages) `UTF-16` for non-ASCII text (Chinese and other Asian languages)

 Sometimes, we need our data to not be confused with something else, so, for example we encode `Binary` to `Base-64` in order to get the information on the other side of the wire uncorrupted.